diegotorres03/web-components-repository/docs/step-by-step.md

 window.customElements.define('memory-flip-board', MemoriFlipBoardComponent)
 ```

-Now, in order to detect changes on the `level` attribute, we will use the [lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks) api provided by the Web components standar.
+In order to detect changes on the `level` attribute, we will use the [lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks) api provided by the Web components standard.

 In this case, we will use the `attributeChangedCallback` to detect changes on some attributes.
-Wich attribute you might be asking...
+Which attribute you might be asking?
 Well the ones we tell JavaScript to observe.
 On `memory-flip-board.js` lets add a static property to our class:
 ```js